 May be tight if you have large calves

-Bottom-Line: Smartwool Hunt Crew OTC Socks are our overall top pick for the best winter socks.
+Bottom-Line: Smartwool Hunt Crew OTC are our overall top pick for the best winter socks.

-These socks contain a much higher proportion of merino wool than the Smartwool socks.
+The EnerWear contain a much higher proportion of merino wool than the Smartwool model.
 That makes them warm, dry, and odor-free.
 Intelligent design features were added to increase their utility.
 For example, a mesh fabric supports your insteps while increasing the sock’s breathability.
 Terry-loop cushioning was added to help keep your feet comfy over rough terrain.

-Because these socks are thinner, they might feel more comfortable and be an even better fit for all-season wear.
-The disadvantage to the more delicate fabric and the higher merino content is that it makes these socks less durable.
-They will pill more quickly than the Smartwool socks.
+Because these are thinner, they might feel more comfortable and be an even better fit for all-season wear.
+The disadvantage to the more delicate fabric and the higher merino content is that it makes these less durable.
+They will pill more quickly than Smartwool’s offering.